Azure-Samples/azure-search-powershell-samples/PowerShell-REST/README.md

 languages:
   - rest
   - powershell
-name: Issue Azure Search REST (api-version=2017-11-11) calls in PowerShell
+name: Issue Azure Cognitive Search REST (api-version=2017-11-11) calls in PowerShell
 description: |
-  Learn how to call Azure Search REST APIs in PowerShell using api-version=2017-11-11.
+  Learn how to call Azure Cognitive Search REST APIs in PowerShell using api-version=2017-11-11.
 This example demonstrates index definition, data ingestion, and query execution.
 This api-version does not support complex types.
 products:
   - azure
-  - azure-search
+  - cognitive-search
 urlFragment: powershell-rest-2017-11-11
 ---

-# Issue Azure Search REST (api-version=2017-11-11) calls in PowerShell
+# Issue Azure Cognitive Search REST (api-version=2017-11-11) calls in PowerShell

-PowerShell cmdlets with REST API calls to Azure Search (api-version=2017-11-11), demonstrating index definition, data ingestion, and query execution.
+PowerShell cmdlets with REST API calls to Azure Cognitive Search (api-version=2017-11-11), demonstrating index definition, data ingestion, and query execution.
 This api-version does not support complex types.
 This sample is standalone and is not referenced in any walkthroughs.

 ## Contents